How a mysterious man fooled a Harvard scholar into believing the 'Gospel of Jesus' Wife' was real - KESQ

 Four years later Sabar is back with the fascinating full story in his new book, “Veritas: A Harvard Professor, a Con Man and the Gospel of Jesus’ Wife.”

-Sabar painstakingly unspools the threads that lead to King’s demise, seeking to explain why she would stake her reputation on promises from a mysterious Florida man she’d never met.
+Sabar painstakingly unspools the threads that lead to King’s demise, seeking to explain why she would stake her reputation on promises from a mysterious Florida man.

 You can see evidence of the fragment’s fakeness on Sabar’s website.